bshyman/DudeWhatsMyIP/README.md

-# IPAM4B
+# IntraNeat
-IP and DNS Name and Address Organization Tool
+An IP Addressbook that stores network addresses, ddns names, ports and more.